mde-docs/mde-docs.github.io/mde-docs-site/docs/tutorials/etl-flowchart-to-html.md

 Lazy rules are invoked after all non-lazy rules have been executed.
 In the example below, the `Action2Heading` and `Decision2Heading` rules are lazy and are invoked (in top-down order) after the `Flowchart2Heading` rule has been executed.

 ```
-//This ETL program transforms flowchart elements and sub-elements into HTML headings

 rule Flowchart2Heading
 	transform f : Source!Flowchart
 	to div : Target!DIV {